Lovesong (The Cure song): Content

 The song is performed in A minor and is built around a distinctive bass riff.
 The verses follow an Am/G/F/Em chord progression, which changes to F/G/Am/C in the choruses.
 The lyrics are simple, with each verse having the same structure ("Whenever I'm alone with you / you make me feel like I am ... again").
 Speaking of its simplicity and unusually upbeat nature compared to the other tracks on Disintegration, Robert Smith stated, "It's an open show of emotion.
 It's not trying to be clever.
 It's taken me ten years to reach the point where I feel comfortable singing a very straightforward love song."

-The single version of the song is almost exactly the same as the album version, but the mix is slightly different, with extra reverb and harmonies added to Smith's vocals.
+The single version of the song is almost exactly the same as the album version, yet the mix differs slightly, with extra reverb and harmonies added to Smith's vocals.
 In addition, in the instrumental section between the first two verses, the guitar does not join the keyboards as it does on the album.